jsonquerylang/jsonquery-website/src/content/reference.md

 ## prod

 Calculate the product of the values in an array.
+The function throws an error in case of an empty array.

 ```text
 prod()